 Jaton’s identification of “selection” as the key function of “thinking machines” (biological brains or digital computers) reminds me of this section in Byung-Chul Han’s Psychopolitics: Neoliberalism and New Technologies of Power:

 Intelligence means choosing-between (inter-legere).
 It is not entirely free in so far as it is caught in a between, which depends on the system in operation.
 Intelligence has no access to outside, because it makes a choice between options in a system.
 Therefore, intelligence does not really exercise free choice: it can only select among the offerings the system affords.
 Intelligence follows the logic of a system.
 It is system-immanent.
 A given system defines a given intelligence.
 Accordingly, intelligence has no access to what is wholly Other.
 It inhabits a horizontal plane.
 (85)

 How do we break from cybernetic control to communicate with the new?
 What are the political stakes of our bondage to selection-from or choosing-among as the only available modes of constituting worlds?
 You can trace this “intelligence” through Mark Fisher’s writings on hauntology and capitalist realism; critiques of remix/retro culture; anyone who grieves a lost future.

-Han uses the word “idiot” to describe the one who lived beyond this closed-circuit epistemology.
+Han uses the word “idiot” to describe the one who outside of this hermetic epistemology.
 Continuing his quote:

 “the idiot has contact with the vertical dimension inasmuch as he takes leave of the prevailing system — that is, abandons intelligence.”
 (85)